Lt-Col-ASY/Lt-Col-ASY/README.md

 ## About Me 🚀

-I'm a curious and motivated **10th-grade student from India** who's diving into the world of **web development**.
-I enjoy learning how things work, building small projects, and exploring how code can power ideas.
+I'm an enthusiastic and inquisitive **Indian 10th grader** who is delving into the field of **web development**.
+I like to build small projects, learn how things work, and investigate how ideas can be powered by code.

-- 🌱 Currently learning: **React, Node.js, and algorithms**
+- 🌱 Currently learning: **React, Node.js, maths, data structures & algorithms**
-- 🔭 Working on: **Mini projects using HTML, CSS, and JavaScript**
+- 🔭 Working on: *Small projects with JavaScript, HTML & CSS**
-- 🌍 Languages: **English, Hindi**, and programming in **HTML, CSS, JavaScript**
+- 🌍 Languages: **English, Hindi**, and programming in **HTML, CSS & JavaScript**
 - 📫 How to reach me: astik.ayushb@gmail.com
-- ⚡ Fun fact: I love experimenting with code to simulate real-world logic!
+- ⚡ Fun fact: I enjoy experimenting with code to mimic logic in the real world!

 ## My Skills 🧠